-Heather B. Swann: Leda and the Swan is an exhibition of new sculptures and paintings by Canberra-based contemporary artist Heather B. Swann, who is renowned for her large-scale, meticulously crafted and highly expressive sculptural forms.
+Heather B. Swann: Leda and the Swan is an exhibition of new sculptures and paintings by contemporary artist Heather B. Swann, who is renowned for her large-scale, meticulously crafted and highly expressive sculptural forms.

 Taking its name from the story of Leda and the Swan, the work invites audiences to explore the actions, emotions and social-moral codes of this ancient, ambiguous and chilling narrative.
 At the same time, the work recognises and salutes the historical achievement (and presence in the adjacent gallery spaces) of Sidney Nolan, Australia’s great modernist myth-maker.

 This new work is conceived as an installation, a singular spatial construct in which the arrangement of forms shapes the empty air of a room, creating delicate and invisible pressure.
 This tension frames Swann’s contemporary reading of the ancient myth of Leda and the Swan.
 Enriched by the recent experiences of residencies in Rome and Athens and informed by close observation of Archaic and Classical antiquities, she retells the story through a grammar of fragmentation, repetition and mismatched scale.

 The artist creates a place of stillness with room for reflection.
 Reimagining the Leda story in three configurations, she reaffirms the fundamental enigma of myth as well as its cumulative cultural layers and variations.
 Swann explores the actions, emotions and social-moral codes of this ancient, ambiguous and chilling narrative, and more broadly the fraught coexistence of chaos and order, barbarity and civilisation.
 From Leda’s predicament Swann distils an encounter and a language of force and resistance: tooth and nail.